A Unified Bregman Alternating Minimization Algorithm for Generalized DC Programming with Application to Imaging Data: Introduction

 The remainder of this paper is organized as follows.
 In Section \ref{Sec:Pre}, we introduce some preliminaries and recall some basic properties for nonconvex optimization.
-In Section \ref{Sec:Alg}, we present our algorithm and give some remarks to state that some classical DC algorithms fall into the framework of our approach.
+In Section \ref{Sec:Alg}, we present our algorithm and give some remarks to state that some classical iterative schemes for nonconvex optimization problems fall into the framework of our approach.
 In Section \ref{Sec:Converg}, we establish some convergence properties of the proposed algorithm.
-In Section \ref{Sec:Exp}, some numerical experiments on image processing are conducted to support the idea of this paper.
+In Section \ref{Sec:Exp}, some numerical experiments on imaging data are conducted to support the idea of this paper.
 Finally, we close this paper with drawing some concluding remarks in Section \ref{Sec:Con}.